tBaxter/questions-for-employers/README.md

 **Would I need to be on call?
 How often?**
 Another nuts-and-bolts question, but on-call rotations can be tough.
 While you're asking, consider asking of being on-call comes with extra compensation.

 **How many hours do people work in an average week?
 What time do people normally leave work?
 What time do they normally start?
 Do people work on the weekend?**
-Seriously, if the job can't be done in 40 hours, something is probably wrong.
+Seriously, if the job can't be done in 40 hours, more or less, something is probably wrong.

 **Do people check in when they're on vacation?**
-They shouldn't.
+They shouldn't, and they shouldn't be expected to.
+Take the vacation.

 **What kinds of tasks are routinely demanded of by management beyond the original job description?**
-This can be a bit confrontational.
+This can be a bit confrontational, or can sound like you want to do nothing more than what's explicitly in the job description.
 Be careful with it.
+Still, it can be useful if you're concerned you may be asked to walk your manager's dog or something weird.

 **What is the rhythm to the work?**
 Is there a time that's “all hands on deck” and everyone pulls all-nighters, or is it pretty consistent throughout the year?